 Hours of Service Rules

-In the State of Florida and other States, commercial truck drivers are subject to rules, regulations, and standards as to driving time and rest / sleeping time.
+In the State of Florida and other states, commercial truck drivers are subject to rules, regulations, and standards as to driving time and rest / sleeping time.
 The Federal Motor Carrier Safety Administration is the government agency charged with the mission to prevent and reduce the number of crashes / accidents involving commercial vehicles.
-The FMCSA estimates that impaired driving which includes accidents related to drowsiness, fatigue, and sleep deprivation account for more than 12 % of the truck related accidents across the nation.
+The FMCSA estimates that impaired driving which includes accidents related to drowsiness, fatigue, and sleep deprivation account for more than 12% of the truck related accidents across the nation.

 A common question or issue that arises in truck accident cases involves the alertness and driving time of the truck driver involved in the crash.
 The current rules and regulations for Hours of Service otherwise referenced as HOS were passed in July 2013.
-Unlike college students who may pull all nighters and go without sleep at times, a commercial truck driver is limited to a maximum of 11 hours at a time of driving after having 10 off duty hours.
+Unlike college students who may pull all-nighters and go without sleep at times, a commercial truck driver is limited to a maximum of 11 hours at a time of driving after having 10 off duty hours.
 Furthermore, a truck driver cannot drive beyond a 14 hour limit without going off duty.

 There are also weekly limitations or limits for Hours of Service which include the limit of 60 hours of service in 7 consecutive days and 70 hours of service in 8 consecutive days.
 There are a number of other regulations as well.